pages-themes/minimal/pages/projects2.md

 ### Potential synergies between projects

-The cases below highlight links for potential collaborations and map-module exchange between projects of the Disease Maps Community:
+The cases below highlight links for potential collaborations and module exchange between projects of the Disease Maps Community:

 The rheumatoid arthritis topic within the [RA-Map](../rheumatoidarthritis) and [SYSCID Map](../syscid) projects; the SYSCID Map includes inflammatory bowel disease, rheumatoid arthritis and systemic lupus erythematosus components.